hydrogen-music/hydrogen/docs/decisions/0003-move-author-and-license-into-pattern-defintion.md

 license of a song will not automatically applied to all legacy patterns.
 We do not assume any knowledge about ownership.
 Instead, all new patterns will inherit author and license of a song.

+I (@phil) decided against a warning dialog on song save in case there are mismatching or copyleft licenses.
+It's not that intrusive when doing so on actions the user only perform occasionally, like drumkit export or song export.
+But saving a song is done really often.
+And since the drumkit with potential license mismatches is part of the song as well UX would be inconsistent.

 ### Consequences

 * `author` and `license` will moved from `<drumkit_pattern>` to `<pattern>` in